gitpitch/gitpitch/docs/modular-markdown/includes.md

 # Markdown Includes

-A [markdown injection widget](/modular-markdown/injection.md) provide a simple way to inject a **reusable markdown snippet** on any slide.
+A [markdown injection widget](/modular-markdown/injection.md) provides a simple way to inject a **reusable markdown snippet** on any slide.
 Markdown includes provide a simple way to inject **reusable slides** into any slide deck.

 ?> Markdown includes are one more way GitPitch supports modular design for slide decks.